carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/02-data_property.md

 eeglab
 ~~~
 {: .source}

+> ## Warning: Name is nonexistent or not a directory
+> If when adding the paths or trying to open eeglab you receive a warning stating that the name is nonexistent or not a directory, ensure that you have navigated to the `Face13` folder that you made during the setup.
+Also make sure that the `code` and `sourcedata` folders are located within the `Face13` folder.
+>
+> {: .source}
+{: .callout}

 EEGLAB has a Graphical User Interface (GUI) so we will be able to do a lot of the processing by clicking in menus and interacting with figures, but we will also learn how to take advantage of EEGLAB's integration with the command line interface to work more efficiently and reliably.